jhastrovio/Pers-MS-OpenAI/README.md

 poetry
 install
 `"
-## this needs to be rewritten in detail not specific and secrets and var added to Githu  last ?
+## this needs to be rewritten in details not specific and secrets and var added to Githu  last ?